zezedp/Enigma-Cipher/README.md

 # Enigma Cipher Machine

-This is an implementation of a Enigma Cipher Machine with all 8 rotors.
+This is an implementation of the Enigma Cipher Machine with all 8 rotors.
 It can also be used for ciphertext only attack (Gillogly's Attack).